vue-a11y/vue-announcer/docs/guide/announcer-router.md

 ::: tip Note
 - The plug-in checks whether the message to be announced has been defined in the meta.announcer object, otherwise the document title to be loaded will be announced.
-- The vue-announcer uses the global after hooks `router.afterEach` to announce the route changes.
+- The @vue-a11y/announcer uses the global after hooks `router.afterEach` to announce the route changes.
 :::

 ## Skip in specific route